 - Seasickness wristband (sea bands are lifesavers for those that get seasick – Dramamine works wonders too)

-- Winter parka like my favorite from Helly Hansen, a Norwegian company (I can not stress it enough that it is going to be cold!)
+- Winter parka like my favorite from Helly Hansen, a Norwegian company (I can not stress enough that it is going to be cold!)

 - Dry bags (great for the elements and keeping camera equipment dry)